maryammod/personal-website/content/posts/linux-tree-command.md

   ```

-  # How do list contents of directories under Linux operating systems?
+  # How to show the list contents of directories under Linux operating systems?

   You need to use a linux command called "tree".
 It will list contents of